CyberSmash/cybersmash.github.io/_posts/2022-06-04-night-raid.md

 So now we know the current wave number, lets go and check out its cross references.
 In Ghidra the offset to the currentWave in our code is `2730:205e`.
 Looking at the list of cross-references, there are quite a few, where one stands out: `16c8:4e52`.
 This function appears to check the current wave many times, for specific values.

 ![Checking current wave listing](/assets/img/Pasted image 20220602212953.png)
-As mentioned above, every so many levels, a unique intermission animation plays.
+As mentioned above, every so many waves, a unique intermission animation plays.
 If we play through the game and watch the value of `currentWave` we'll see that those unique animations line up with the values being checked against.
 It also looks like the biggest, and last animation might be `0xd`.

 Another thing to notice is that the animation numbers listed here are  one more than when the animation actually plays.
 This means the first animation will play after wave 3, after wave 7 and finally after wave 13.

 Now, back to Night Raid, lets test this.
-Load up the first level, then while it's playing set the current wave to `0xc` and play through the end of the current level.
+Load up the first wave, then while it's playing set the current wave to `0xc` and play through the end of the current wave.

 ![End State](/assets/img/Pasted image 20220602213921.png)

 Receive your "You Won" animation.

+## Conclusion

+There are not 300 waves, and there are not infinate waves.
+There are just 13.

 ## FAQ
 Q: Why did you just look for "You Won".